 SQLServer1 Host (A) 10.1.1.28

 SQLServer2 Host (A) 10.1.1.29

-SQLVDI Alias (CNAME) SQLServer1.fcs.local
+SQLVDI 📃 Alias (CNAME) SQLServer1.fcs.local

-5.2 Storage architecture overview
+5.2 Storage Architecture Overview

-All Dell VSRN Hybrid appliances come with two tiers of local storage by default, SSD for performance and HDD for capacity.
-These diskgroups need a minimum of 1 x SSD and 1 x HDD per diskgroup and with the Dell VSRN appliances we offer the option of one or two diskgroup configurations.
-These local storage diskgroups are configured into one Software Defined Storage pool via vSAN which are shared across all hosts in the VSRN Cluster.
+All Dell EMC VxRail appliances come with two tiers of local storage by default, SSD for performance and SSD/HDD for capacity depending on if it's a Hybrid or All-Flash configuration.
+These disk groups need a minimum of 1 x cache device and 1 x capacity device per disk group.
+These local storage disk groups are configured into one Software Defined Storage pool via VSAN which are shared across all hosts in the VSAN Cluster.

-5.2.1 vSAN local storage
+5.2.1 VMware vSAN Local Storage